 A patellar fracture with blood on the skin or air seen below the skin on radiography suggests an open fracture or traumatic arthrotomy.

-A lipohaemarthrosis suggest an associated fracture of the distal femur or proximal tibia.
+A lipohaemarthrosis suggests an associated fracture of the distal femur or proximal tibia.

 Treatment Options and Outcomes